 Incidents involving lithium batteries have risen, largely because so many products are powered by them – they power your phone, your laptop, your power tools and more.
 Demand for these batteries is only getting higher.

 The U.S. Federal Aviation Administration reported the rise in lithium battery incidents in aircraft and airports.
-Recently, in June 2019, a lithium battery exploded in Sydney International Airport and caused a fire, leading to an evacuation and delays.
+In June 2019, a lithium battery exploded in Sydney International Airport and caused a fire, leading to an evacuation and delays.
 The batteries are corrosive, flammable, toxic and contain explosive features.
 Failure to care for them properly can cause fires and explosions leading to serious injury or death.

-In this article we will cover all the important things and caveats that you need to know about importing or exporting lithium batteries into Australia.
+In this article, we will cover all the important things and caveats that you need to know about importing or exporting lithium batteries into Australia.

 What Are The Different Types Of Lithium Batteries?

 The different types of batteries include:

 - Lithium ion batteries – these are the rechargeable batteries consumers primarily use.
 You can find them in laptops, cameras, GPS systems and mobile phones.

 - Lithium metal batteries – These are the non-rechargeable / disposable batteries featuring lithium metal or lithium compounds.
 You can find these batteries in portable electronic products such as watches and thermometers.